rishabhkohli/Terminal/README.md

 # Terminal
-A small app to communicate with servers over TCP sockets.
+A small android app to communicate with servers over TCP sockets.